SortableJS/Sortable/plugins/AutoScroll/README.md

 #### `scroll` option
 Enables the plugin.
 Defaults to `true`.
 May also be set to an HTMLElement which will be where autoscrolling is rooted.

+**Note: Just because this plugin is enabled does not mean that it will always be used for autoscrolling.
+Some browsers have native drag and drop autoscroll, in which case this autoscroll plugin won't be invoked.
+If you wish to have this always be invoked for autoscrolling, set the option `forceAutoScrollFallback` to `true`.**

 Demo:
  - `window`: https://jsbin.com/dosilir/edit?js,output
  - `overflow: hidden`: https://jsbin.com/xecihez/edit?html,js,output

+---

+#### `forceAutoScrollFallback` option
+Enables sortable's autoscroll even when the browser can handle it (with native drag and drop).
+Defaults to `false`.
+This will not disable the native autoscrolling.
+Note that setting `forceFallback: true` in the sortable options will also enable this.

 ---